Two-Player Tower of Hanoi

 \item for (EC5):

 otherwise,

 except for the cases (i), (ii), and (iii) that are the same with (EC4). \end{itemize} \end{thm}

 \begin{proof} We first prove the results for $n=1$ and $2$.
-For (EC1) and $n=1$, the number of moves for a winning game is 1 if $w_{13} \neq 0$ because what Anh can do in the first turn is to only move the disk from Peg~1 to Peg~3 (note that if $w_{13} < 0$, Bao wins).
+For (EC1) and $n=1$, the number of moves for a winning game is 1 if $w_{13} \neq 0$ because what Anh can do in the first turn is just to move the disk from Peg~1 to Peg~3 (note that if $w_{13} < 0$, Bao wins).
 For $n=2$ and if $w_{12}+w_{23}>w_{13}$, the minimal algorithm for transferring the two disks from Peg~1 to Peg~3 is used for Anh to win.
 For $n=2$ and if $3w_{13}>w_{12}+w_{23}$, the move sequence $13-12-13-23-13$ with $\Delta(2)=3w_{13}-w_{12}-w_{23}$ is used.
-For (EC2,3), in the case of $n=1$, the game can not be started because the disk is not allowed to be moved from Peg~1.
-For $n=2$ and if $w_{12}+w_{13}>w_{23}$, one of the sequences with seven moves used in the proof of Theorem \ref{thm:5} is adopted, resulting in $\Delta(2)=w_{12}+w_{13}-w_{23}$.
+For (EC2,3), in the case of $n=1$, the game cannot be started because the disk is not allowed to be moved from Peg~1.
+For $n=2$ and if $w_{12}+w_{13}>w_{23}$, one of the sequences with seven moves used in the proof of Theorem \ref{thm:5} is adopted, resulting in $\Delta(2)=w_{12}+w_{13}-w_{23}$ (indeed these are minimal with respect to moves and leads to a win for \one ).
 For (EC4,5), the result for $n=1$ is obtained by combining the conditions for moving the disk to Peg~2 and to Peg~3.
 For $n=2$, the result is obtained by considering all the cases of Anh completing the tower on Peg~1, 2, and 3 and by employing the move sequences in (EC1-3).